atdd-bdd/GherkinExecutorForJava/README.md

 | http://atdd-bdd.com  | [ab]       | SUNDAY     | 10000000000  |
 ```
 The conversion method is called in the data classes that are created.
-Exception is caught, so that you can report that the values were not
+IllegalArgumentException is caught, so that you can report that the values were not
 valid for the particular data type.
 ```
 Scenario: Should also fail